What Is a Conversion Cart for Moving Mulch?

 A conversion wagon can also be useful when flat ground, stability, and tow-to-pull hauling make sense.

-But neither one is the same thing as a Connect and Release Wheelbarrow System.
+And neither one is the same thing as a Connect and Release Wheelbarrow System.

 A conversion cart changes the tool.